-The second of two Visiting Artist Residency exhibitions in 2019 will feature work by artists Maura Doyle and Sidney Masuga.
+We are excited to announce our second of two 2018 – 19 Visiting Artists’ (VA) Residency exhibitions featuring work by Maura Doyle and Sidney Masuga.

 Maura Doyle presents new screenprinted works based on her daily practice of mind-stream journaling and left-hand ink drawing.
 Doyle brings to her printmaking a background in artist publications (including zines, posters, maps, and books) and a deep appreciation of object qualities of the print medium.

 Using the format of “the letter” as a vehicle for an artistic dialogue, Doyle writes to objects, people and ideas.
 Together, these texts form an ulterior narrative about the artist’s life told from shifting perspectives.